praxis-live/support/docs/installation.md

 Download and run the installer.
 You may need to give it permission to make changes to your system.
 The installer will (by default) create a menu entry and desktop shortcut, and offer to start _Praxis LIVE_ directly after installation.

+## OS X

+_Praxis LIVE_ is available as an OS X Application Bundle.
+Simply download and extract the bundle from the Zip archive. **Make sure you already have Java 8 installed or the bundle will fail to run**.

 ## Linux

 The Linux `.deb` package should work on any Debian / Ubuntu derived system.
 Installation requires admin permissions, and can be managed like any other software on your system.
 The package file should open by default in GDebi or Ubuntu Software Centre.

-## OS X

-_Praxis LIVE_ is available as an OS X Application Bundle.
-Simply download and extract the bundle from the Zip archive.
+GStreamer 1.x will be recommended in the unlikely event it is not already installed.

 ## Zip bundle